opendatacube/datacube-ows/docs/database.rst

 A lot of the speed of OWS comes from pushing expensive database calculations down into these materialised views, and refreshing them is slow and computationally expensive.
-Large, constantly updating databases will inavoidably have some delay in the availability of the latest data.
+Large, constantly updating databases will unavoidably have some delay in the availability of the latest data.

 Note that the last step of the view refresh (joining the time